AliEmreSenel/FloridaCorperationSearch-FullStack/README.md

 Create a new user and database for the app to use.

-By default the app uses the backend user with password backend on and connects to the postgresql server running locally on the default port.
+By default the app uses the username `backend` with password `backend` and connects to the postgresql server running locally on the default port.

 This behavior can be changed using the `DATABASE_URL` environment variable